GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

   Both the loss and the output norm reach stable values.
 - Subsequently, from the 50k-th step, the model escapes from this plateau and learns to successfully solve the regression task.

-Using too important batch sizes or too aggressive learning rates, the model indefinitely stagnates, keeping predicting zeros.
+When using too important batch sizes or too aggressive learning rates, the model indefinitely stagnates, keeping predicting zeros.
 Keskar et al. @keskar_large-batch_2017 have documented the negative effects that large batch sizes could have on generalization performance.

 #gaet[Ideally, this would benefit from more exhaustive experiments, especially regarding the use of LR scheduling...]